Associate Professor; Assistant Director SSAC: Art and Architectural History

 ARTH 5112 Thinking Inside the Box: Approaches to Interiors (Winter 2014)

-I have supervised undergraduate and graduate theses and directed readings courses on topics related to architectural history, material culture, and heritage.
+I have supervised undergraduate and graduate theses and directed readings courses on topics related to architectural history, design history, material culture, and heritage.

 Books and Exhibition Catalogues:

-(in progress) Elliott, Bridget and Michael Windover, eds.
+Elliott, Bridget and Michael Windover, eds.
 The Routledge Companion to Art Deco.
-London: Routledge.
+New York: Routledge, 2019.
+432 pages.

 Chapters in Edited Books: